-Without knowing their symptoms, infected people can spread their STD to others without knowing it.
+Without knowing their actual STD status, infected people can spread their STD to others without knowing it.
 Gonorrhea isn’t just an inconvenient STD.
 If it isn’t treated, it could lead to nasty, long-term health problems.

 What Happens If I Don’t Treat Gonorrhea?

 Untreated infections can cause serious and permanent health issues for both men and women.
 Those with untreated gonorrhea are also at a higher risk of contracting and transmitting HIV.

 Women can commonly get both chlamydia and gonorrhea.
 Like gonorrhea, chlamydia can also appear symptomless and cause long-term problems if not treated.